 - Ability to work with limited technical resources

-- Experience in at least one of the following areas:
+- Experience in Emergency Obstetrics and at least one of the following areas:

 - Orthopedic surgery